sourcegraph/scip/docs/test_file_format.md

 }
 ```

-Some test types can provide additional data, you can use a `>` character on a new line
+The message for diagnostics can be specified on the following line using `>`,
+and may span over multiple lines.

 ```js
 function someFn() {